Fish in the Dark: Synopsis

 The play opens in a hospital waiting room.
 Sidney Drexel, the family patriarch, is dying and assorted family members are coming to pay their last respects—and squabble over everything from which son will have to take care of Mom to who gets Dad's Rolex watch.
 Brothers Norman Drexel and Arthur Drexel are visiting their father in the hospital, along with Norman's wife Brenda and Arthur's girlfriend Michelle.
 Brenda is upset because she fears that her mother-in-law Gloria will live with them should the ill father die.

 Broadway production

-Previews for the play started on February 2, 2015 at the Cort Theatre, with the official opening on March 5.
+Previews for the play started on February 2, 2015, at the Cort Theatre, with the official opening on March 5.
 Jason Alexander took over the role of Norman Drexel and Glenne Headly took over the role of Brenda Drexel on June 9, 2015.
-Direction is by Anna D. Shapiro with original music by David Yazbek.
+Direction was by Anna D. Shapiro with original music by David Yazbek.

-The play was originally scheduled to end on July 7, then extended to July 19, 2015 and was extended again to August 1, 2015.
+The play was originally scheduled to end on July 7, then extended to July 19, 2015, and was extended again to August 1, 2015.

 The play took in $13.5 million in advance sales at the box office, the highest advance for any spring production on Broadway and, according to The New York Times, beat the previous record for a play, $13.05 million for the 2013 revival of Harold Pinter's Betrayal.